British Rail Class 315: One / National Express

-Greater Anglia
+Greater Anglia / London Overground

 The Class 315 fleet transferred to new operator Abellio Greater Anglia in February 2012.
 Abellio repainted the trains in its own livery and commissioned Bombardier to refresh the fleet, which included installation of a new passenger information system with electronic dot-matrix display screens, installation of bays for two wheelchairs and assistance intercoms for passengers in those areas, and accessibility changes to the handrails and inter-car gangways.